ESA Letter Template

 Emotional support animal requirements

 Practitioners should know specific requirements when integrating an ESA into a patient's treatment plan.
-While ESAs do not require the same training as service animals, there are still essential criteria and considerations to address.
+While an ESA does not require the same training as a service animal, there are still essential criteria and considerations to address.

 • Needed documentation: Patients must have an ESA letter from a licensed mental health professional stating the patient's mental health condition and the necessity of the ESA for their emotional support.
 For instance, the practitioner can write an emotional support dog letter for their patient.